 If you have never heard of the Chinese tallow tree, you may well ask what it is.
 In this country, it’s seen as an ornamental shade tree, native to China and Japan, and popular for its spectacular fall color.
 In China, it’s cultivated for seed oil.
 For more Chinese tallow tree information, including tips on how to grow a Chinese tallow, read on.

 What is a Chinese Tallow Tree?

-The tree can grow with a single trunk or will several trunks.
+The tree can grow with a single trunk or with several trunks.
 It is an erect trunk, and the oval canopy is low and spreading.
 It can grow to 40 feet (12 m.) tall and almost as wide.
-It can shoot up at a rate of 3 feet (.9 m.) a year and can live up to 60 years.
+It can shoot up at a rate of 3 feet (1 m.) a year and can live up to 60 years.

 According to Chinese tallow tree information, it grows in U.S. Department of Agriculture plant hardiness zones 8 through 10.
 It is a thirsty tree and Chinese tallow care includes regular and adequate irrigation.

 If attempting to grow a Chinese tallow, expect a moderate amount of maintenance.
 Plant the seedling in a sunny location, or at least one that gets partial sun.

 Chinese tallow care involves providing regular water.
 The tree requires moist soil for fast growth.
 Don’t worry about the soil texture.
 The tree accepts clay, loam, or sandy soil, although it prefers acidic pH over alkaline.

 If you are concerned about Chinese tallow invasiveness, you are not alone.
 The tree reseeds readily in moist areas and is considered invasive in some regions.
 Good Chinese tallow care involves keeping your plant from spreading to neighbor’s yards or wild areas.